 More document can be required depending on your personal situation and the school you apply to; they all have their own preference, so while the list above shows the bare minimum required, you should expect to get a few extra requests.

 It’s important to note that schools need to submit student visa applications on specific dates: if students don’t provide them with the required documents in time, the school won’t be able to apply!
 This is why it’s better to submit documents as soon as possible.
 If you are using Go!
 Go!
 Nihon, your student coordinator will let you know exactly when is the best time to submit your documents, and anticipate what other documents might be needed based on your background.

 Once your application is approved by the school and submitted to Japanese Immigration, all that’s left to do is wait for the Certificate of Eligibility!
-This document enables you to obtain your student visa at the embassy in your country.
+This document enables you to obtain your student visa to study in Japan at the embassy in your country.

 Students often wonder whether a school’s approval means that the COE will be granted for sure, but unfortunately no application is 100% guaranteed.
 That’s why Go!
 Go!
 Nihon’s team makes every effort to make sure each application is as perfect as possible before submission.